 A draft Harvest Strategy Policy (HSP) has been developed for consideration by the Commission.
 The HSP provides a framework for applying a consistent and transparent science-based approach to setting mortality limits for Pacific halibut (Hippoglossus stenolepis) fisheries throughout the Convention Area while ensuring sustainability of the Pacific halibut population.
-This draft contains principles developed during the MSE process at IPHC and identifies areas that are incomplete.
-The Commission will review the HSP at the 100th Session of the Interim Meeting (IM100) and it will be updated as needed.
+This draft contains principles developed during the Management Strategy Evaluation (MSE) process at IPHC.
+This document may be updated based on decisions in 2025.